 According to the lore, there are seven Genshin Impact gods, and each presides over a different elemental domain.
 The elements in Genshin Impact are: Pyro (fire), Geo (earth), Dendro (nature), Cryo (ice), Electro (lightning), Anemo (wind), and Hydro (water).
-Every character makes use of one of these elements – the Traveler, however, is able to use either Anemo or Geo.
+Every character makes use of one of these elements – the Traveler, however, is able to use Anemo, Geo, or Electro.
 In battle, Genshin Impact elements combine to create powerful elemental reactions which you can use to devastate your foes.

 When building your Genshin Impact team, it’s important to consider how these elements will synergise.
 The elemental affinities of your team members also passively combine into Elemental Resonance bonuses, giving you various different buffs if you have multiple characters of the same elemental type.
 Here’s everything you need to know about Genshin Impact elements, and the elemental combos you can conjure up.

 Genshin Impact elemental reactions

 Elemental reactions are created when two or more elemental statuses combine – either through swapping between characters and attacking with complementary elemental damage, or by using the environment to your advantage.
 One example is using Electro attacks to electrocute enemies in water.